YABG (yet another blog/gallery)

 My first hypothesis is that the attention economy - in the state it is right now - will eventually plateau.

-The funamental resource that social media exploits is the dopamine reward system.
+The fundamental resource that social media exploits is the dopamine reward system.
 You want to watch stories of friends because it makes you feel a one-sided connection.
 You post stories because you want to virtue signal.
 You scroll shorts because you get micro hits of pleasure.
 However, the dopamine system is designed for evolution, not for endless pleasure.
 It can downregulate receptors over time - you get the same amount of dopamine, but they won’t generate the same levels of pleasure.
-This is well researched & is the root cause behind multitudes of addictions - drugs, gambling etc.
+This is well researched & is the root cause behind all addictions - drugs, gambling etc.

 Here is how I think these systems might plausibly evolve - in phases, parallely.
 All of them involve using AI.
 I’m afraid that these might become a reality in the short-term future.